ichantziaras/group-02-principles-homework-01/reporting/protocol.md

 ## Problem

-### 1. Univariate analysis
+### 1. Univariate analysis [TODO: give reasons why we're doing these analyses]

-- How many IP-adresses logged in to the data?
+- How many unique IP-adresses (locations) made a request?
-- From which countries do they origin?
+- From which countries do they probably originate?
-- How many IP-adressess logged in more than twice?
+- How many IP-adressess accessed the site more than once?
+- Percentage of direct traffic? ("-" in origin variable) / direct vs. internal vs. referral percentages
-- What is the average (mean,median) times an individual logged in?
+- What is the average (mean,median) times an IP address accessed the site?
-- What type of user agent was mostly used (mobile desktop)?
+- What type of device was mostly used (mobile+tablet/desktop)?
-- How many visits actually succeeded to enter the page?
+- How many visits actually succeeded (vs. failure) to enter the page?
+- Which pages resulted in errors (e.g. page not found)?
+- What were the most requested pages?
+- How many requests did the blog get?
+(Or the percentage...)
-- What was the number of request for pages?
+- What was the number of request for pages from humans?
-- What was the average (mean/median) Object\_Size in kb?
+- What was the average (mean/median) object_size in kb?
+- How many documents were downloaded (e.g. PDF)?

 ### 2. Questions for increase over time

 - Did the visits increase over time?
 More visits in April compared to March etc.?
 - In which months most of the visits are performed?
 (Should we look within this month?)
 - Are there more visits in the weekend compared to the week?
-- Which day (Monday, Tuesday etc.)is most attractive for visitors?
+- Which day (Monday, Tuesday etc.) is most attractive for visitors?
-- Are there more visits in the morning, afternoon compared to the evening?
+- Are there more visits in the morning, afternoon compared to the evening?(From the perspective of the server; maybe also perspective of user if we find the time.)

-### 3. Choose a variable and see whether it changes over time
+### 3. Choose a variable and see whether it changes over time [TODO: use these to make tentative recommendations]

+Potential questions:

-- Let's choose number of 'succesrate' over time.
+- Let's choose number of 'success rate' over time.
 In which month/day/hour is succes rate highest?
-Off course it is ok if you have other preference.
+[Off course it is ok if you have other preference.]
+- How does country of origin ratios (or totals) evolve over time?
+- Evolution of mobile/desktop traffic over time.
+- Pages/visit over time (pages/ip/day)

 ## Methods